 For a Master's degree with a thesis, a Supervisory Chair and Committee are required.
 The Supervisory Committee must consist of at least two members selected from the Graduate Faculty.
 The Chair must be a member of the BME Graduate Faculty.
 The Chair will serve as the student's advisor.
 Candidates should appoint their Supervisory Chair and/or Committee as soon as possible after admission to the Graduate School, but no later than the end of the second term enrolled in the program.
 Students should complete a Master's Thesis Supervisory Committee Election form (see GAO or website for form), signed by their full committee, to finalize their selection.

 The supervisory committee's duties are to advise the student, to check on the student's qualifications and progress, to supervise the preparation of the thesis, and to conduct the final exam.
-The student is responsible for forming a Supervisory Committee and providing the names of the committee members to the GAO.
-The function of the committee is to guide the student through his/her thesis research and to administer the final examination.

 2.4.2.
 Research and Course Credit